 Beauty industry is something that always changes and improves.
 Innovations involve various skin treatments, lip fillers, lashes extensions, liposuction but one of the most popular treatments, for a couple of years now, is eyebrows treatment well known as microblading eyebrows.

 Eyebrows are one of the most prominent features of a person’s face and have the power to completely change the look of the face.
 Sadly, not everyone is born with perfectly shaped eyebrows.
 Also, the trend always changes and dense, bushy and natural looking brows are in fashion for quite some time now.
-Microblading treatment enables you to have them, all natural looking, so more and more women are interested in the procedure.
+Microblading treatment enables you to have them, all natural looking, so more and more women and men, as well, are interested in the procedure.

 The whole microblading treatment usually lasts for 2-3 hours and it usually starts like this: